-The 4 Lagoon Lofts are mezzanine-style suites with a bedroom upstairs boasting inspirational views and a living area.
-The Capella Suites and Cataline Suite have filtered views of the sea and mountains, and are on one level, but are still supremely comfy places to stay.
+The 4 Lagoon Lofts are mezzanine-style suites with a bedroom upstairs boasting inspirational views.
+The Catalina Suite is also split-level, with a bedroom on each floor - ideal for families or 2 couples.
+The Capella Suites are on one level and have filtered views of the sea and mountains, but are still supremely comfy places to stay.

 Little touches make the difference: bespoke beds with goosedown pillows and Belgian linen, oversize woven cane lamps beside the bed which can be dimmed, soft cotton blankets to wrap yourself in.
 While you're at dinner, staff light burners with essential oils in your room so you return to mellow lighting and the chance of a fragrant night's sleep.

 - Bose sound system

 - Coffee / tea making